kayvanbree/f10k/README.md

 ## Current features

-- Save tracks and artists
+- Save tracks, albums and artists
-- View saved tracks and artists
+- View saved tracks, albums and artists
-- Track/artist lists pagination (also in search)
+- Track/album/artist/playlists lists pagination (also in search)
 - Import saved tracks from your Spotify account
 - Play tracks
 - Next + previous song
+- Volume control
 - Current track information (track position, album, artist)
-- Search tracks and artists
+- Search tracks, albums, artists and playlists
+- Control other devices

 ## Planned features

-- Control other devices
 - Play a list of all your saved tracks
 - Play your saved tracks on shuffle
-- Volume control
 - Replacing pagination by virtual scrolling
 - Play an album
 - Export saved tracks to Spotify